HaotianPeterGong/SpamEmail_Classify_with_BERT/README.md

 # Fit BERT - Feature Extraction
 We used the feature of [CLS] position in the last hidden state, a 768-dimensional vector.

+To fit the pre-trained BERT, besides input_id, token_type_ids and attention_mask need to be added.

 <img src="pictures/Screen Shot 2022-06-30 at 10.57.15 AM.png" width="350">